dchristian3188/dchristian3188.github.io/_drafts/SysAdmin Basics - Using the IPAddress Class.md

 title: SysAdmin Basics - Using the IPAddress Class
 ---

-Whether you like it or not, even if your not a Network jockey, at some point in your career you will be working with IP Addresses.
+Whether you like it or not, at some point in your career you will be working with IP Addresses.
+I recently ran into a challenge for work with variable length subnet masks and IPs that inspired this post.
+So lets get into it.
+Today we're going to talk about some of the common tasks admins have to do that involve IPs.

 **The Good Stuff:**
 Making sure you're taking full advantage of the IPAddress class.

 <!-- more -->

+# Approach

+There's two common approaches I see most people take when working with IPs.
+By far the most popular is to use Regex.
+I was never a big Regex guy, but I've been trying to get better.
+I'm fortunate enough to work with some incredibly talented people.
+One of whom, is an absolute monster when it comes to Regex.
+It's damn impressive when you see the language levered to it's full potential.
+My personal gripe with Regex is that its hard to read...
+That being said, it's still a perfectly valid approach and a matter of style.
+The next not so often talked about method is to leverage the ```[ipaddress]``` class.
+This class gives us a lot of freebies and combined with a little bit of bit math does some cool stuff.

 # Validating An IP Address

+Ok let's start with the most important one.
+Is this a valid IP address?!?!

 ## Regex

-I was never a big RegEx guy.
-What the heck does the emoji face mean again?
-That being said, I have been trying to get better at it.
-I'm lucky enough to work with some really talented people, one of which who uses Regex as his go to.
-While Regex is an incredibly powerfull tool, its a little hard to read.
+I did a quick search on Google, for IP regex.
+The below pattern is the most commonly accepted answer.
 Take a look at this Regex pattern to verify IPs.

 ```powershell